roddhjav/pass-import/README.md

   -a, --all             Also import all the extra data present.
   -c, --clean           Make the paths more command line friendly.
   -C, --convert         Convert invalid caracters present in the paths.
-  -s CAR, --sep CAR     Provide a caracter of replacement for the path
+  --sep CAR             Provide a caracter of replacement for the path
                         separator.
 Default: '-'
+  --del CAR             Provide an alternative CSV delimiter character.
+                        Default: ','
   --cols COLS           CSV expected columns to map columns to credential
                         attributes.
 Only used for the generic csv importer.
   --config CONFIG       Set a config file.
 Default: '.import'